Construction Projects

 This project is now complete!

-A new facility has replaced the old outdoor arena structure in Glenwood Park and provide year-round recreational opportunities for residents.
+A new facility has replaced the old outdoor arena structure in Glenwood Park and provides year-round recreational opportunities for residents.
 The structure is a cement base which lowers the staff resource implication in the winter as the arena will be much easier to flood.
 It may also allow earlier flooding of the ice surface, potentially leading to a longer winter skating season.

-Considering that the facility will now provide year-round recreational opportunities, such as basketball and pickle ball in the summer months, greater usage of the park is anticipated.
+Considering that the facility will now provide year-round recreational opportunities, such as basketball and pickleball in the summer months, greater usage of the park is anticipated.

 Budget - $435,000 (75% grant funded)